ta4tsering/hfml/README.md

-# HFML - the Human Friendly Markup Language
+# HFML - the human-friendly markup language

 ## Why make things simple when they can be complicated?